How to select conveyor systems

-To select a conveyor systems, first answer these questions about the application.
+To select a conveyor system, first, answer these questions about the application.

 3. What is the maximum weight of the product being moved?

 4. Does the conveyor need to operate at a certain speed?

 5. Does the application require the conveyor system to have inclines, declines, or curves?

 Look for conveyor features that secure or enclose material or product onto the conveyor.

 6. Will moisture be present in the application?
 Does the application need to be sanitary?
 Look for rugged or washdown-ready conveyors with open frames.